WalletConnect/walletconnect-website/README.md

 # Publishing

-Merging to the master will automatically publish a new site.
+Merging to the production will automatically publish a new site.

 # Icons